The beginning of any hiring process is a 15 - 30 minute intro call to explore mutual fit.

 So, tell me about yourself?

-Can you briefly describe your current job?
+Can you briefly describe your current company and role?

 3. Confirm potential disqualifiers